h9lk/mastercomfig/docs/customization/launch_options.md

     * **-console** : displays console on startup
     * **-nostartupsound** : disables game music on main menu
-    * **-enablefakeip** : for security.
-Prevents your local server from registering its public IP with Steam, by using Steam Datagram instead.
-It may require a few map loads to connect to item servers.
     * **-no_texture_stream** : disables texture streaming.
 Useful if you are on a powerful system with fast texture access and not under video memory pressure.
     * **-autoconfig** : resets graphics quality to recommended for your hardware.
 Useful with the None Preset.
 Remove after the first launch.
     * **-audiolanguage english** : Forces the game voiceline audio to English.
 This can be useful for when you use a different game language but would like the English audio.